petermunro/linux-intro/README.md

 The course may be run either:

-1. Using ‘blank’ PCs on which Red Hat Enterprise Linux or CentOS is installed; or
+1. Using 'blank' PCs on which Red Hat Enterprise Linux or CentOS is installed; or
 2. On Windows, using Virtual Machine software.